laurentftech/MeilisearchCrawler/README.md

 ### KidSearch API Server
 - **FastAPI Backend**: A lightweight, high-performance API server to expose search functionalities.
 - **Federated Search**: Aggregates results from multiple sources in real-time: the local Meilisearch index, Google Custom Search (GSE), and Wikipedia/Vikidia APIs.
-- **Local Hybrid Reranking**: Fetches results from all sources, then uses a local cross-encoder model to intelligently rerank the combined list based on semantic relevance, ensuring the best content is always prioritized.
+- **Optimized Hybrid Reranking**: Fetches results from all sources, computes missing embeddings on-the-fly, and then uses a local cross-encoder model to intelligently rerank the combined list based on semantic relevance.
+This ensures the best content is always prioritized with minimal latency.
 - **Ready for Production**: Can be easily deployed as a Docker container.

 ### Core Crawler